dylonbryant/myblog/content/posts/Automating My Blog Deployment with PowerShell and Shortcuts.md

 ---

-title: Automating my Blog Deployment with Powershell and Shortcuts"
+title: "Automating My Blog Deployment with PowerShell and Shortcuts"
 date: 2025-08-18
 draft: false
 slug: automating-my-blog-deployment-with-powershell-and-shortcuts
+tags: ["hugo", "obsidian", "github-pages", "powershell"]
+---

 Today I set up a simple automation for publishing my Obsidian-based blog.
 Instead of manually typing out Git commands every time, I now just double-click a desktop shortcut and everything is pushed for me.
 Here’s a breakdown of what I did step by step.